 On April 11, 2006 in

-U.S., Capitol Records released a 4-CD box set of the 4 Beatles albums
+the U.S., Capitol Records released a 4-CD box set of the 4 Beatles

-America originally in 1965.
-This is a limited edition containing a
+albums released in America originally in 1965.
+This is a limited edition

 Note: early copies of this release contain test "fold-down" mixes of "Beatles VI" and "Rubber Soul" instead of the "true" mono mixes.
 To exchange your 2 discs for the correct versions, follow the instructions provided by EMI/Capitol.
 For "The Early Beatles" and the Help!
 Soundtrack, Capitol's original mono LP releases contained "fold-down" mono mixes created from the stereo mixes and are considered to be the correct historical mixes.
 True mono mixes of these recordings were issued in the U.K.